RedHatSatellite/satellite-clone/README.md

 #### Supported Satellite Versions ####
 - 6.2
 - 6.3
+- 6.4
+- 6.5

-- 6.4 (remote database cloning not currently supported)
+Note: cloning with a remote database is not currently supported

 #### What you need: ####
   - A blank (vanilla install) RHEL 7 server (target server).
 You will run the setup commands here.